-The utilisation of the Delft Light and CAD4TB software was extensively discussed during the International Tuberculosis Conference 2022.
+The utilization of the Delft Light and CAD4TB software was extensively discussed during the International Tuberculosis Conference 2022.

 For more information about how the Delft Light portable X-ray and CAD4TB solutions are used in Uzbekistan, please view the story of ‘Experience on Ultra-Portable Digital X-ray and CAD Implementation in Uzbekistan’, by Dr Akmal Umarov, Radiologist and Coordinator at the Republican Scientifical & Medical Center of Uzbekistan, during the Delft webinar of 2023.